World Association of Zoos and Aquariums: The World Zoo and Aquarium Conservation Strategy

-However the IUCN does not list two species of Seychelles giant tortoises which were rediscovered recently surviving in human care.

 International studbooks

 International studbooks for endangered and rare species are kept under the auspices of the World Association of Zoos and Aquariums (WAZA).
 In most cases, staff of WAZA member institutions serve as studbook keepers.
 The International Studbook Office is hosted by the Zoological Society of London, and a staff member of the WAZA executive office acts as International Studbook Coordinator.
 Within WAZA, the Committee on Population Management (CPM) is the body dealing primarily with studbook issues.

 As of March 2008, there were 183 international studbooks including all subspecies and species that are kept as separate studbooks.
 Altogether, there are studbooks (international and regional) and/or breeding programmes for more than 850 different taxa.

 Conservation breeding programs

-Animal collections in individual zoos and aquariums are typically too small to be of much value to long-term conservation.
-Therefore, cooperative international or regional ex situ breeding programmes are required to form large, viable populations.
-These cooperative breeding programmes serve many purposes: providing animals for public educational and/or exhibit opportunities; providing fund-raising material; providing research collections from which to gain basic knowledge of animal biology and husbandry; and, on a larger scale, providing demographic and genetic backup to wild populations.
-To serve in all of these roles fully, these populations must be viable over the long term.
-This requires that they be demographically stable, healthy, well maintained and capable of self-sustaining reproduction, distributed among several institutions to lessen the risks of catastrophic loss, of sufficient size to maintain high levels of genetic diversity.

 Conservation breeding programmes (such as the Species Survival Plan (SSP), established 1981, or the European Endangered Species Programme (EEP), established 1985) are typically organized at the level of the regional associations, in particular AZA and EAZA, because the exchange of animals between regions is expensive and - mainly due to veterinary restrictions - difficult.
 At its 2003 Annual Meeting, however, WAZA adopted a procedure for establishing interregional programmes, which may concern a number of species for which International Studbooks have been established.

 Until today only few of the rare, endangered or extinct-in-the-wild species could be saved from complete extinction by keeping and breeding them in human care.
 But it may be well too early to really evaluate the contribution of zoos breeding programmes to the preservation of biodiversity.